Last updated on August 17, 2026

 Where to Play Brawl

-The biggest place to play Brawl is MTG Arena, largely because the format includes online-only cards from Alchemy sets.
+The main place to play Brawl is MTG Arena, largely because the format includes online-only cards from Alchemy sets.
 You can find workarounds to play with them in paper, though it takes some work and they can't work exactly the same, or you can just ban the Alchemy cards for paper gameplay.
 Because it's so localized to the Arena client, you're unlikely to find many players jamming Brawl at your LGS (though I'm sure you could get the ball rolling!).

 The Best Brawl Decks

-Before looking at the best decks in Brawl, letโ€™s talk about the weighting system.
 MTG Arena assigns each Brawl deck a โ€œweightโ€ based on the quality of the commander and the cards in the deck.
 Arena's matchmaker utilizes this weight to try and pair decks of similar power level against each other, keeping the best decks against the best decks and more casual brews at a different power level.

 The system isn't perfect and it occasionally pairs you up or down to ensure you find a match, but it generally keeps things balanced and helps prevent new players with a small collection from playing against completely maxed-out decks.